nnirror/wax/README.md

 Converts an input value in `samples` to its equivalent number in `ms`.

 ## scale
-Translates `signal in` into a different number range.
+Translates `input` into a different number range.

-- `low in` is the minimum value in `signal in`.
+- `low in` is the minimum value in `input`.
-- `high in` is the maximum value in `signal in`.
+- `high in` is the maximum value in `input`.
 - `low out` is the minimum value desired in the output.
 - `high out` is the minimum value desired in the output.
 - `exponent` scales the output range according to an exponential curve and should be greater than or equal to 1.

 ## skipper
-Decides whether to pass or mute `signal in` every time the signal goes above 0.1, based on `prob`.
+Decides whether to pass or mute `input` every time `input` goes above 0.1, based on `prob`.

 ## slide
-Smooths `signal in` by logarithmically ramping from its previous value to its new value, ramping up over `up slope (ms)` and down over `down slope (ms)`.
+Smooths `input` by logarithmically ramping from its previous value to its new value, ramping up over `up slope (ms)` and down over `down slope (ms)`.

 ## slider
 Outputs a float between 0 and 1.
 Move the slider to change the offset.

 ## speedlim
-Slows a signal down so it only changes once for every `interval (ms)` that passes.
+Slows `input` down so it only changes once for every `interval (ms)` that passes.

 ## sqrt
-Computes the square root of `signal in 1`.
+Computes the square root of `input 1`.

 ## subtract
-Subtracts `signal 2` from `signal 1`.
+Subtracts `input 2` from `input 1`.

 ## swanramp
-Applies a declicking algorithm to the input signal with user control over when to avoid clicks.
+Applies a declicking algorithm to `input` with user control over when to avoid clicks.
 From the [Cyling '74 RNBO Documentation of swanramp:](https://rnbo.cycling74.com/objects/ref/swanramp~): "Performs click compensation using Miller Puckette's switch-and-ramp technique.
 When the right inlet receives a positive value, swanramp~ triggers a ramp that starts from the value of the last sample in the left inlet and goes down to zero over the number of samples specified.
 This ramp is mixed with the input signal to prevent clicks."

 ## times
-Multiplies `signal 1` and `signal 2`.
+Multiplies `input 1` and `input 2`.

 ## tri
 Generates a triangle wave between -1 and 1, oscillating at `frequency (hz)` and with configurable `pulsewidth`.
 The phase of the triangle wave can be modified at signal-rate with `phase`,which will be added to the `frequency (hz)` parameter.